Dani3lTamir/BIOFIGHTERS_DEV/README.md

 ### Objective
 - **T Helper Cell Player** wins if they successfully defend the body until the timer runs out.
-- **Pathogen Player** wins if they manage to eliminate all defender cells before time runs out.
+- **Pathogen Player** wins if they manage to eliminate all tissue cells before time runs out.

 ### Energy System
 - Both players use an **energy system** to summon their respective units.